Skip to content

 Database Configuration

-Once completed, you’ll also need to ensure that you follow the database configuration steps and provide the requested metadata in our Connection Requirements article.
+Once completed, you’ll also need to ensure that you follow the database configuration steps and provide the requested metadata in our Setup section.

 Redshift Permissions Troubleshooting